rimelq/Applied-Data-Analysis-Project/README.md

 ## **Abstract**

 Cinema has always served as a lens through which society is reflected—or distorted.
 This project investigates whether the cinematic world aligns with real-world demographics in terms of gender, ethnicity, and age, or whether it reinforces outdated stereotypes.
 By comparing on-screen representation to societal expectations across genres and regions, we aim to highlight discrepancies and explore their potential implications.
 Our analysis will compare demographic representation not only by region but also across major film industries such as Hollywood, Bollywood, and others.
 Beyond identifying these disparities, we will examine trends over time and consider data-driven proposals to address them.
-Our findings aim to inform audiences, creators, and policymakers about the societal impact of these portrayals and offer actionable insights to bridge the gap between the reel and real worlds.

 ---

 ## **Research Questions**
-Representation accuracy and trends:
 1. How accurately does cinema reflect real-world gender, ethnicity, and age demographics?
 2. What trends can be identified in cinematic representation over time?

-Variations and their impact:

 4. How do these portrayals vary across regions, industries, and genres?
 5. Are the largest demographic discrepancies linked to box office revenue?